Dear reader of ADxS.org, please excuse the disruption.

 5.2.1.
 Specific traits of ADHD

-The following traits of ADHD are not considered typical in gifted people.
+The following traits of ADHD are not typically reported in gifted individuals.

 • Great toughness / endurance

-• In our opinion, however, only in the case of high intrinsic interest or as a result of the treatment effect of endurance sports in ADHD
+• In our opinion, however, only with a high intrinsic interest or as a consequence of the treatment effect of endurance sports in ADHD

 • Warm-hearted